2023 Most Popular Journalism Bachelor's Degree Schools in the Southwest Region

 The average amount in student loans that journalism majors at University of Arizona take out while working on their Bachelor's Degree is $20,835.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $542.

-Baylor University ranked #7 on this year’s Most Popular Journalism Bachelor’s Degree Schools in the Southwest Region list.
-Baylor is a very large private not-for-profit school located in the medium-sized city of Waco.
+Baylor University came in at #7 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in the Southwest Region ranking.
+Baylor is a very large private not-for-profit school located in the city of Waco.

 Of the 76 students majoring in journalism at Baylor, 11% are male and 89% are female.